reyntjensw/Homey-Wemportal/README.txt

-Adds support for Weishaupt devices
+Adds support for Weishaupt heating systems.
+The app shows the current temperatures and the current running mode.